 Venjix from Power Rangers RPM began its existence more or less as a sealed evil.
 The program for the sentient, self-replicating, computer virus was initially created and contained in a single laptop.
 That is until Dr. K, in a attempt to escape her circumstances, decided to infect Alphabet Soup's computer network with the virus but was stopped short from installing a firewall to prevent further spread.
 The result was an infection of nearly every computer system connected to the internet and the destruction of nearly the entire human race.

 It is hinted that Venjix also becomes one of these again, as opposed to being destroyed, at the end of RPM with the Venjix Palace music playing as the camera focuses in on Ranger Red's morpher with a blinking red light.

-The Sanzu River from Power Rangers Samurai and Samurai Sentai Shinkenger is one to the Master Xandred/Chimatsuri Dokoku and the Nighloks/Gedoushu, as nobody (especially Xandred/Dokoku) can last long away from the river before they dry out.
+The Sanzu River from Power Rangers Samurai is one to the Nighloks, as nobody can last long away from the river before they dry out.
 Only a monster and some Mooks are able to go out at a time, trying to increase peoples' despair and sorrow in order to make the Sanzu's water level rise until it seeps into and floods the human world.

-Data's evil "brother" Lore.
+Data's evil "brother" Lore in Star Trek: The Next Generation.
 He's found disassembled in Dr. Soong's lab and the Enterprise crew make the mistake of putting him back together.